Dakavon/agent_pythora/README.md

 | **Autonolas**      | Framework for building autonomous agents |
 | **EVM blockchain** | On-chain price updates to be used in DeFi protocols |

+---

+## Development Tools

+This project was initially scaffolded using [adev](https://github.com/8ball030/auto_dev), an awesome tool that helped me quickly generate the agent structure.
+It also allowed me to seamlessly convert a Mermaid diagram into a well-structured behavior flow — saving a ton of time and effort!

+---

 ## 🚀 Getting Started